bcolinad/repository-exercise-one-globallogic-cl/README.md

   - JWT.
   - Handler Exception with Controller Advice.
   - 5 Api Rest to formalice requirement with standards.
-  - Rename camp contrycode to country_code , for typing error.
+  - Rename field contrycode to country_code , for typing error.
-  - Rename camp citycode to city_code , for typing error.
+  - Rename field citycode to city_code , for typing error.
   - Collection, Enviroment for Postman with all api rest and persistent token in directory repository-exercise-one-globallogic-cl\src\main\resources\postman.

 ### Before starting